-Mango makes our list of stores like ASOS because of its quality selection that caters well to the business professional.
+Mango makes our list because of its quality selection that caters well to the business professional.
 While you can find an incredible outfit for most occasions, they’re all easily transitioned into a business casual look with the help of a suit jacket.

 Mango is especially appealing to a more mature style aesthetic with its incredible commitment to neutrals and its Mediterranean styles that feel very bohemian.
 Mango really is your place to shop if you classy bohemian dresses, culottes, blouses and more incredible pieces at affordable prices.

-Like Mango, Express joins our list of stores like ASOS because it’s a real competitor to ASOS’s business casual selection.
+Like Mango, Express joins our list because it’s a real competitor to ASOS’s business casual selection.
 And, Express is constantly running deals from points, weekend sales that mean you can really a lot of quality clothing at affordable prices.

 Where Express absolutely blows ASOS out of the water is their collection of jeans.
 ASOS offers an extremely large selection of jeans for every height and physique and they make shopping their jeans incredibly easy as well.